ASP.NET Core - Precompiling razor views

 dotnet publish -c release

-4. You must see a *.PrecompiledViews.dll file
+4. You should see a *.PrecompiledViews.dll file in the output.

 ASP.NET Core Precompiled views dllASP.NET Core Precompiled views dll

-#What contains the PrecompiledViews dll
+#What the PrecompiledViews DLL contains

-If you are curious, you may wonder what's in the dll.
-The dll contains a class per view.
-The class generated from a view contains some properties and one method: ExecuteAsync.
-This method calls the Write and WriteLiteral methods, plus some additional method calls for infrastructure support.
+The DLL contains one class per view.
+Each generated class includes some properties and one method: ExecuteAsync.
+This method calls Write and WriteLiteral, along with additional calls for infrastructure support.

 HTML